-Here, by the permission of Allah, divisions are formed pursuant to their meanings and technical properties by this servant and also erroneous classification and chronological order in the official mushaf are revived; Ayat in many paragraphs are reorganized and these are indicated both in footnotes and under the respective division.
+Here, by the permission of Allah, divisions are formed pursuant to their meanings and technical properties by this servant and also erroneous classification and chronological order in the Official Mushaf are corrected; Ayat in many paragraphs are reorganized and these are indicated both in footnotes and under the respective division.
 Surely our revision is not decisive [i.e. not final and not irrevocable].
 A final revision and reorganization must be fulfilled by the experts and with collaboration of Muslims from all around the world.
-We have taken the first step and address the problem to all of those who have mercy, conscience and faith.
+We have taken the first step and addressed the problem to all of those who have mercy, conscience and faith.

 MECCAN – MEDINAN SURAH & AYAT

-The Qur’an started to be sent down to the Prophet of Allah in Mecca and after the Hijra (immigration from Mecca to Medina), continued to be revealed –until a short while before his death- in Medina.
-Classification of the Surah as Meccan and Medinan is based on the Hijra (immigration from Mecca to Medina) without considering the places they were revealed.
+The Qur’an started to be sent down to the Prophet of Allah in Mecca and after the hijra (immigration from Mecca to Medina), continued to be revealed –until a short while before his death- in Medina.
+Classification of the surat as Meccan and Medinan is based on the hijra (immigration from Mecca to Medina) without considering the places they were revealed.

-Whereas the Surat are classified as Meccan and Medinan, it is known that certain Surat are not entirely Meccan or Medinan.
-That is, some Meccan Surah contain Medinan Ayat and some Medinan Surah contain Meccan Ayat.
+Although the surat are classified as Meccan and Medinan, it is known that some surat are not entirely Meccan or Medinan.
+That is to say, some Meccan surat contain Medinan Ayat and some Medinan surat contain Meccan Ayat.
 All these are also shown in this work.

-Unfortunately, there is no consensus on how many of the Surat are Meccan, Medinan or contain Ayat from both periods and this seems to be the situation in the future.
+Unfortunately, there is no consensus on how many of the surat and Ayat are Meccan, Medinan or mixed and this seems to continue in the future.

 TYPES OF AYAT

-According to the official mushaf of the Qur’an and as stated in the Surah Al-Imran/Ayat 7 (Division 477), the Ayat are grouped into as explicit (muhkam) and analogous (mutashabeh).
+According to the Official Mushaf of the Qur’an and as stated in the Surah Ali-Imran/Ayah 7 (Division 477), the Ayat of the Qur’an are grouped into as decisive (muhkam) and analogous (mutashabeh).

-The Arabic term muhkam means “that contains a judgment”.
-Therefore, the explicit (muhkam) Ayat are those “that contain such principles which keep people away from chaos and prevent them from doing wrong deeds”.
-As stated in the Qur’an, these Ayat are the mother of the book.
-These Ayat contain the rules to be followed in the life.
+The Arabic word muhkam means “that contains a judgment”.
+Therefore, the decisive (muhkam) ayat mean that “the ayat that contain such principles which keep people away from chaos and prevent them from doing wrong deeds”.
+As stated in the Qur’an, these Ayat are the foundation of the book.
+These Ayat contain the rules to be implemented in the life.
 The purpose of the revelation of the book is to make people implement the principles in these Ayat.

-Like all languages of the world do have synonymous and homonymous words; the words have literal and metaphorical meanings.
+As all languages have synonymous and homonymous words; the words have literal and metaphorical meanings.
 There occurs more than one meaning in the sentences that are made of these words.
-Any sentence that has more than one meanings is called an “analogous (mutashabeh) sentence”.
-And if such a sentence is a Qur’anic verse then it is called an “analogous Ayah”.
-The fact that these Ayat were uttered by the Prophet and He was not an expert in linguistics does imply that none of these Ayat belong to Him.
-Furthermore, those more than one meanings of the words of the Qur’an provide that Qur’an will keep its freshness thorughtout the ages and the believers will always be active and interactive.
-According to the Surah Ali-Imran/7 (Division 477), exegesis of these Ayat [which of the multiple meanings of these Ayat is to be considered primarily] may only be known by Allah and experts of the specific subject.
+Any sentence that has more than one meaning is called an “analogous (mutashabeh) sentence”.
+And if such a sentence is a Qur’anic sentence then it is called an “analogous Ayah”.
+The fact that these Ayat were uttered by the Prophet who was not an expert in linguistics, and that he did not have the expertise to do so does imply that none of these Ayat belongs to him.
+Furthermore, the multiple meanings which the words of the Qur’an contain, provide that the Qur’an will keep its freshness throughout the ages and the believers will always be active and interactive.
+According to the Surah Ali-Imran/7 (Division 477), prioritization of the meaning of these Ayat [which of the multiple meanings of these Ayat is to be considered primarily] may only be known by Allah and experts of the specific subject.

-Evolved from the literal meaning of “regression”, the term Exegesis (Tav’il) is used to mean “to sequence” i.e. “to interpret various senses sequentially/prioritize, order by priority”
+Evolved from the literal meaning of “regression”, the word Taw’il is used to mean “to sequence” i.e. “to put one after another as first, second, third meaning/put in order, order by priority”

-Accordingly, exegesis of allegorical Ayat means “sequencing of the respective Ayat by their beautiful, similar and explicit senses; prioritization of these senses”; not that exegesis of allegorical Ayat means that the Qur’an contain certain unambiguous Ayat and they are known only to Allah and the scholars called “the Rasihun”.
+Accordingly, prioritization of a meaning of analogous Ayat means “sequencing of the respective Ayat by their beautiful, similar and explicit meanings; prioritization of these meanings”.
+It does not mean that the Qur’an contain certain unambiguous Ayat and they are known only to Allah and the scholars called “the Rasihun”.

 TRANSLATION AND INTERPRETATION OF THE QUR’AN